PrincetonUniversity/historic_state_legislative_election_results/README.md

 ## Analysis Details
 ### Input data
-Input data is drawn from Carl Klarner's SLER 1967 - 2010 dataset, as well as its [2011-2012 extension](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/21549).
+Input data for 1971 - 2012 is drawn from Carl Klarner's SLER 1967 - 2010 dataset, as well as its [2011-2012 extension](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/21549).
 Some precalculation was done on the 2011-2012 extension; see the Excel file in input_data.

+Input data from 2013 - 2016 are Ballotpedia's state assembly election results pages.
+These pages are scraped using BeautifulSoup, then combined into a single file.

 ### Output dataset details
 Each row of the output csv file represents an election.
 The party winning the election is identified as Republican, Democrat, Independent, Other, or Both.
-For details on how parties are designated, see the codebook accompanying the SLER dataset.
+In 2013-2016 elections, For details on how parties are designated, see the codebook accompanying the SLER dataset.
 "Both" refers to races won by a candidate nominated by both major parties.
 For winning candidates nominated by a major party and a minor party, only their major party is identified.
 Party vote totals represent the total number of votes received by each party in an election, even if they were split between several candidates.